Hydrogen distraction risks a clean energy transition

 - It is important to understand that hydrogen is not a clean or a dirty source of energy: it is simply a vector to store and move energy around

-- The fossil fuel industry claims that it can in future capture and store the carbon.
+- The fossil fuel industry claims that it will be able to capture and store the carbon.
 In reality, the large-scale and secure storage of carbon remains unproven and uneconomic.

 - Five times more wind or solar farms would be needed to heat our homes with hydrogen than if we were to heat them directly with electricity using a heat pump.
 It is a similar story with hydrogen cars versus electric cars.